google/codeworld/web/help/codeworld.md

 Tips for using this guide
 -------------------------

-* If you feel the urge to play around with something and try new things, please do!
-It won't do much good to just read.
-You have to try things to learn.
+* This guide works best if you try things; it won't do much good to just read.
+If you feel the urge to play around with something, please do!
+You can always come back after.
-* If you see a blue box, you can click it to copy the code and try it out.
+* Many of the exampes in this guide can be copied into the CodeWorld editor and run as is!
+If you see a blue box, you can click it to copy the code and try it out.

 Drawing With CodeWorld
 ======================